setegnworku/Simulation-code-for-Linkage-disequilibrum-in-crossbred-population/README.md

-### This repository contains script to simulate Linkage disequilibrum for crossbred population.
+### This repository contains scripts to simulate Linkage disequilibrum for crossbred population.